-Wheat crop was sown during the last decade of November which is the suitable time for sowing.
-The temperature was near normal values and there was no rain after sowing.
+Wheat crop was sown during the first decade of December which is the almost normal time for sowing.
+The mean temperature was near normal values and there small amount of rain after sowing so overall conditions were satisfactory for sowing.